 The southern bottlenose whale is found throughout the Southern Hemisphere from 30° S to the ice edge, with most sightings reported between ~57° S and 70° S (Jefferson et al. 2015; Moors-Murphy 2018).
 It is apparently migratory, occurring in Antarctic waters during summer (Jefferson et al. 2015).
-Several sighting and stranding records exist for southeastern South America, Falkland Islands, South Georgia Island, southeastern Brazil, and Argentina, and numerous sightings have been reported for the Southern Ocean (MacLeod et al. 2006; de Oliveira Santos and e Figueiredo 2016; Riccialdelli et al. 2017).
-The Falkland Islands/Tierra del Fuego area is considered a beaked whale key area (MacLeod and Mitchell 2006).
-Southern bottlenose whales were regularly seen there (18 sightings of 34 individuals) during September-February 1998-2001, including three sightings within the proposed project area (White et al. 2002).
-There are three records in the OBIS database of sightings in the Southwest Atlantic, one off eastern Brazil during November 2000 and two east of Survey Area 2 during November 2001 (45.75° S and 53.18° W) (OBIS 2019).
+Several sighting and stranding records exist for southeastern South America, Falkland Islands, South Georgia Island, southeastern Brazil, and Argentina, and numerous sightings have been reported for the Southern Ocean (MacLeod et al. 2006: de Oliveira Santos and e Figueiredo 2016; Riccialdelli et al. 2017).
+Southern bottlenose whales were sighted near 45° S and south of there during surveys of the Southern Ocean (Van Waerebeek et al. 2010).
+There are eight records in the OBIS database for the South Atlantic, including one in the central South Atlantic at 37.1° S, 12.3° W, as well as Brazil, Namibia, and South Africa (OBIS 2019).
+Based on limited information on its distributional range (Best 2007; Jefferson et al. 2015), the southern bottlenose whale is more likely to occur in the southern survey areas than the Valdivia Bank survey area.